ayumicho/ayumicho/README.md

 # Hello, I am Ayumi ₍^. .^₎Ⳋ
 I'm a third-year Applied Data Science & AI student at Breda University of Applied Sciences, currently doing an AI internship at Achmea.
 My background spans data science, business, and media production, which gives me a broad perspective on building practical AI solutions.

-I enjoy working on projects that sit at the intersection of data engineering and machine learning — from building ETL pipelines and dashboards to deploying models in real-world settings.
-Outside of tech, I'm fascinated by neuroscience, aerospace, and astronomy — I like understanding things from the ground up.
+I enjoy working on projects that sit at the intersection of data engineering and machine learning, from building ETL pipelines and dashboards to deploying models in real-world settings.
+Outside of tech, I'm fascinated by neuroscience, aerospace, and astronomy.

 📁 Check out my portfolio for a closer look at my work: [portfolio](https://ayumicho.vercel.app/)